NaturailyShopify/Naturaily-netlify/_posts/2019-11-04-how-to-maintain-performance-with-big-datasets-using-highcharts-js-and-vue.md

 });
 ```

 In this article I simply want to show how to work with data in Highcharts.
 There is no need to use modules for the store, like we would in a real application and, therefore, this is why I will use a single store file.
-Let’s focus on fetchData action.
+Let’s focus on `fetchData` action.
 I simulate the http call with axios.
-After the data has been “fetched”, we will commit the “SET_DATA” mutation.
+After the data has been “fetched”, we will commit the `SET_DATA` mutation.
 Highcharts has its specific way of building chart objects.
 Because there can’t be too much logic in mutations, we add an additional helper function to process our response properly.

 ```javascript
 const generateSeries = data => {